wenz116/lang2seg/README.md

 Detection and segmentation results will be saved at `experiments/det_results.txt` and `experiments/mask_results.txt` respectively.

-2. Evaluate the model with spatial dynamic filters:
+2. Evaluate the model with spatial dynamic filters (and caption loss):
 ```
 ./experiments/scripts/eval_spatial.sh <GPUID> <DATASET> <SPLITBY> <OUTPUT_POSTFIX> <MODEL_ITER>
 ```